ck852/data_analysis_gui/README.md

 ### Background Subtraction

 You can define a region from any current trace as the background region.
 The average current in this region will be calculated and subtracted from all current measurements in the sweep.
 This process repeats for all sweeps in the file.
+Batch execution is available for this as well.
+The same background region will be used for all files in a batch (new background value calculated for each sweep in each file).

 <img src="images/bg_sub_dialog.PNG" alt="bg_sub" width="550"/>